poozzab/notesVimSyntaxHighlighting/README.md

 number literals are highlighted specially within any type of line
     - +1234.5 and -234 are examples!

-open questions are enclosed in "?"s such as ? why is this red? ?
+open questions (for yourself) are enclosed in "?"s such as ? why is this brown? ?
     -> note that the final ? is technically extraneous as the regex matched the ? after red

 To explicitly highlight a substring, wrap it in " quotes "
     -> this can be done anywhere

 You can write in ( grey ) too.
+These are typically remarks to yourself that can usually be ignored.

+!!
+If you want to draw attention to a statement, wrap it in !!

 To see the syntax in action, open this file in vim and use command ":set filetype=notes"